CHPGenetics/GMM-Demux/README.md

 ## Requirement

-GMM-Demux requires python3 (>3.5) installed in the system.
+GMM-Demux requires python3 (>3.5).

 ## Install

-GMM-Demux can be directly installed from PIPy.
+GMM-Demux can be directly installed from PyPi.
 Or it can be built and installed locally.

-* Install GMM-Demux from PIPy.
+* Install GMM-Demux from PyPi.
 ```bash
 pip3 install --user GMM_Demux
 ```
+If choose to install from PyPi, it is unnecessary to download GMM-Demux from github.
+However, we still recommend downloading the example dataset to try out GMM-Demux.

 * Install GMM-Demux locally using [setuptools](https://packaging.python.org/tutorials/installing-packages/) and pip3.
 ```bash